aleshaleksey/fansys23/08-spell-list.md

 **Description**: The target is "charmed".
 In addition it will follow your up to 3 commands as if it was "allied".
 After the completion of each command it may make a Wis save to end the spell.

 **Special**:
 + The spell ends if the caster or an entity perceived by the target as the caster's ally attacks (or applies a harmful effect) the target.
+Likewise the spell ends if the target is commanded to attack or apply a harmful effect to itself, unless it is already inclined to do so.
 + The target is not necessarily aware that it has been charmed, unless it succeeds a "knowledge:arcana" roll to identify the spell.
 + If the command involves harming an entity with which its relationship is "sworn", or helping an entity with which its relationship is "nemesis" it gets an additional save against the spell.